 Of course, from the employee standpoint this would be short lived.
 When work is consistently not done the job will eventually disappear.
-From the business owner standpoint however, it is necessary to avoid that situation if at all possible.
+From the business owner’s standpoint, however, it is necessary to avoid that situation if at all possible.

-No one wants to hire six people only to find they all lack the necessary discipline to work from a virtual office.
+No one wants to hire six people only to find they all lack the necessary discipline to work from virtual offices.
 You want to find the right person the first time.